 “The best sales leaders encourage their teams to be leaders in their own right.”

 Cultivating sales leadership from your sales team is a key aspect to achieving the goal of having a high-performance team.
 However, some leaders fear giving their team empowerment, as their ego sees it as a threat to their own role in the team.
 That is not value-based leadership.
 It will not help your team grow.

 Traditionally, leaders would take control of a situation and the team follows.
 However, in a more modern workspace, you can lead with values instead.

 Let’s use the buying process as an example.
 Think about the overall goal of selling?
 Making someone buy something.
-Therefore, the prospects buying performance is more important than the salespersons selling performance, right?
-However, typically all of the focus is on the sales performance.
+Therefore, the prospect’s buying performance is more important than the salespersons selling performance, right?
+However, typically all the focus is on the sales performance.

 In order for the prospect to buy, they need to be clear internally, which is very often not the case after a sales meeting.
 They regularly don’t know what they want.
 The role of the salesperson, therefore, is to be the prospect’s decision coach.
 You’re not there to convince them, you’re there to help them make the correct decision.
 Empowering the salesperson to take on that role is vital in the sales journey.

-Because the problem with modern-day selling is there is so much of everything.
+Because the issue with modern-day selling is there is so much of everything.
 Prospects have too many choices and too many distractions.
 Therefore, it’s natural that they’ll have conflicting priorities and messy thoughts.

 Instilling a coaching culture

 You can combat this by instilling a coaching culture.
 A salesperson’s success is everyone’s success.
 Embed this idea in your culture.
 It’s a brilliant value to have within the team and helps every member of the team grow.